 SECTION 1.
-This Act shall be known as the Charter of Ormoc City.
+This Act shall be known as the Charter of the City of Lipa.

-ARTICLE I-General Provisions
+ARTICLE I.-General Provisions

-SEC.
-2. Territory of Ormoc City.-Ormoc City which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Ormoc, in the Province of Leyte.

-SEC.
-3. Corporate character of the city.-Ormoc City constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal-corporation, to be exercised in conformity with the provisions of this Charter.
+- SEC.
+2. Territory of the City of Lipa.-The City of Lipa which is hereby created, shall comprise the present territorial jurisdiction of the municipality of Lipa, in the Province of Batangas. - SEC.
+3. Corporate character of the city.-The City of Lipa constitutes a political body corporate and as such is endowed with the attribute of perpetual succession and possessed of the powers which pertain to a municipal corporation, to be exercised in conformity with the provisions of this Charter. - SEC.

-SEC.
 4. Seal and general powers of the city.-The city shall have a common seal, and may alter the same at pleasure.
-It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interests of the city, condemn private property for public use, contract and be contracted with, sue and be sued, Prosecute and defend to final judgment and execution, and exercise all the powers hereinafter conferred.

-SEC.
-5. The city not liable for damages.-The city shall not be liable or held for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law ordinance, or from negligence of said Municipal Board or other city officers or employees while enforcing or attempting to enforce the provisions thereof.

-SEC.
-6. Jurisdiction of the city.-The jurisdiction Ormoc City for police purposes shall be coextensive with its territorial jurisdiction, and shall extend to three miles from the shore into the Bay of Ormoc; and for the purpose bf protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply or within one hundred meters of a reservoir, conduit, canal aqueduct or pumping station used in connection with the city water service.
+It may take, purchase, receive, hold, lease, convey, and dispose of real and personal property for the general interest of the city, condemn private property for public use, contract and be contracted with, sue and be sued, prosecute and defend to final judgment and execution and exercise all the powers hereinafter conferred. - SEC.
+5. The city not liable for damages.-The city shall not be liable or held for damages or injuries to persons or property arising from the failure of the Municipal Board, the Mayor, or any other city officer or employee, to enforce the provisions of this Charter, or any other law or ordinance, or from negligence of said Municipal Board, or other city officers or employees while enforcing or attempting to enforce the provisions thereof. - SEC.
+6. Jurisdiction of the city.-The jurisdiction of the City of Lipa for police purposes shall be coextensive with its territorial jurisdiction, and for the purpose of protecting and insuring the purity of the water supply of the city, such police jurisdiction shall also extend over all territory within the drainage area of such water supply, or within one hundred meters of any reservoir, conduit, canal aqueduct or pumping station used in connection with the city water service.

-ARTICLE II-The Mayor
+ARTICLE II.-The Mayor